larsphilipp/AdvNum19_DataServer/README.md

 ```

 However, to use the Firefox webdriver for the Python script we need to add its webdriver `geckodriver`.
 The webdriver can be downloaded here: https://github.com/mozilla/geckodriver/releases.
-To add geckodriver to the server use
+To add geckodriver to the server we use

 ```
 scp [/local/filepath/geckodriver] [user.name]@[serverIP]:/home/advnum